Overview

 />

-The configuration is stored in the config property of the component state.
+The configuration is stored in the config object.
 It uses the Scheduler properties (and events) to customize the appearance and behavior.

 eventHeight: 40,